The University of Minnesota Rochester is committed to providing resources, services and developmental opportunities that support our student outcomes.

 - Mayo Clinic Research

 Career fairs provide students with the opportunity to interact with representatives from multiple organizations.
 These events are designed for students to speak with a variety of individuals from specific programs, schools, departments or employers/organizations.
 Some even offer on-site interviewing.
 Career fairs can be both in-person and virtual.
 Students are able to learn about an organization’s culture and the different jobs they have available.
-Students should take initiative at these events to speak with individuals you’re interested in talking with.
-It is strongly recommended that you prepare questions in advance as well as research who will be in attendance.
+Students should take initiative at these events to speak with individuals of interest.
+It is strongly recommended to prepare questions in advance as well as research attendees.

 While at UMR, students are encouraged to engage in the Rochester community.
 Students also gain valuable skills and experiences by pursuing internships, on and off-campus research experiences, and employment opportunities.
 Volunteering is also a great way for students to explore interests and contribute to an organization.
 Additionally, all UMR students develop career skills as a part of the curriculum.